Hypurrnating/hot-slot-inserter/README.md

  Download the RBXM file using the blue button above, and drop it into the game.

  ### 2: Move the objects to where they belong
- Open the explorer tab. \
- Import the .rbxm file and you will find a folder called HSI.
-Expand the folder, you will find subfolders.
-They have names like:
- `toReplicatedStorage` or `toStartGUI`. \
- Just expand these subfolders, and move the contents to where the title says.

- For example: Expand the `toReplicatedStorage` folder, select all the things in the folder, and move them to `ReplicatedStorage` in your game.
+ Basically just move the HSI folder which just got inserted to ServerScriptService, and the inserter will install itself when the game runs

  ### 3: Setup webhooks
- Now you need to open the `RemoteEventScript` file, which you should have already moved to the `ServerScriptService`.
+ Now you need to open the `RemoteEventScript` file, which is under the `ServerScriptService` IN THE HSI FOLDER, not the actual ServerScriptService.
  When you open the file, you will notice a table array called `post_urls`.
 Just add your webhook urls to the array.

  ## How to access the records/logs of everyone who inserted using the GUI?